Planned fire ant treatment

 What do I need to know?

-We complete treatment on all properties in our planned treatment area during the warmer months of the year.
+We will conduct eradication activities on 100% of all targeted properties during the warmer months of the year.
 This is when fire ants tend to be more active and on the hunt for food.

-All properties in the target area must be treated, whether the property has fire ants or not.
-To ensure this happens, our teams are authorised to access all properties in the treatment area as required.
-They do not need to access your home or buildings and carry identification.
+All properties in the target area must be treated, whether fire ants are visible or not.
+Our teams are authorised to access all Queensland properties.
+They do not need to access your home or buildings, and they always carry Queensland Government identification.
 Penalties can apply if you stop our teams from doing their job.

 If you have any property access issues, such as dogs, locked gates or crops, please call us on 13 25 23 or complete a ‘property information form’ on our website at fireants.org.au.